Daniel Rogger

 The Bureaucracy Lab

-An important part of the Bureaucracy Lab is the building of administrative and survey data that provides us with a window into the world of the civil service of developing countries.
-Further information can be found here.
+An important part of the Bureaucracy Lab is the collection and curation of administrative and survey data that provides us with a window into the world of the public administration of developing countries.

 We are undertaking large-scale surveys of civil servants, and are keen to support researchers doing the same at any point in their careers.
 Here is footage from my first survey of civil servants, whilst I was a PhD student, in Nigeria: